SamDeMario-lab/NanoBlot/To_do.md

 ## Code

-### Where do we want the master script to run
-Do we want it to be only run in the directory we create and pull from Or do we want it to be run absolute path, which will inevitable create a bunch of sub directories in whatever directory the user is in --> we can do a simple check to prevent this

 ### RTpcr
 Works but only with a newer patched version of samtools, for now it works in yeast but not in human NMD data